gbroxey/blog/_posts/2023-05-26-floor-fac-even.md

 Look at the cycle containing $1$.
 Say it looks like $(1, 5, 3, 4)$ for example.
 Replace this with the cycle $(1, 4, 3, 5)$ - just reverse the whole cycle.
 This gives you a new permutation which is also a derangement of $n$, call this $f(\sigma)$.

 When is this not defined?
-Well, if $1$ is in a cycle by itself, $\sigma(1) = 1$ and $\sigma$ wouldn't be a derangement.
-The only other issue is when the cycle containing $1$ remains the same when you reverse it, which only happens if it looks like $(1, 5)$ or something else of length two.
+The only issue is when the cycle containing $1$ remains the same when you reverse it, which only happens if it looks like $(1, 5)$ or something else of length two.
 When that happens, just pick the next smallest integer up to $n$ not represented in a cycle of length two and try again.

 For example in the permutation $\sigma = (1, 5)(2, 3, 4)$ we would have $f(\sigma) = (1, 5)(2, 4, 3)$.
 So now we've extended the definition of our involution, but there are still issues.

-What if all of the cycles have length two?
-First off, we'd automatically have that $n$ is even there.
+What if all of the cycles have length two?[^2] First off, we'd automatically have that $n$ is even there.
 So if $n$ is odd, the involution is *always* defined, so $D_n$ is even.
 Half of the problem is finished here.

 In the case that $n$ is even, we need to try to extend the definition of our involution even further.